 Breast augmentation (breast enlargement) is one of the most popular procedures in cosmetic surgery.
 In most patients, breast implants are inserted into the tissue to create the appearance of larger breasts.
 There are a number of reasons why an individual might desire breast enhancement, including to improve the fit of clothing and to develop a more proportional figure.
-Some patients may wish to restore their pre-pregnancy body, and other patients may simply want to feel better about their overall shape.
+Some patients may wish to restore their pre-pregnancy body with a mommy makeover, and other patients may simply want to feel better about their overall shape.

 Breast Augmentation Procedure